OwnYourData/dc-babelfish/tutorial/3_Metadata/README.md

-# Registering a Service
+# Metadata Management

-*last update: 25 March 2023*
+*last update: 29 March 2023*

 Metadata management is a critical aspect of data governance and analysis, which involves the organization, standardization, and maintenance of metadata.
 Metadata refers to the data that describes other data, such as data elements, data structures, data types, and data relationships.
 In today's data-driven world, metadata management is essential to ensure the accuracy, consistency, and completeness of data, as well as to facilitate data integration, data discovery, and data reuse.
 In this tutorial, we will provide an overview of metadata management using the NGI ONTOCHAIN Gateway API.
 Refer to the [Tutorial-Overview](https://github.com/OwnYourData/dc-babelfish/tree/main/tutorial) for other aspects of the Gateway API.